Skip to main content

 Pulp and Paper Sourcing

-Hershey uses pulp and paper to package, transport and market our beloved brands.
+Pulp and paper-based packaging is integral to Hershey’s business.
+We use it as food packaging, wrapping, transportation and marketing for our well-loved brands.
 The forests that provide the material for these products serve as important reservoirs of greenhouse gases, provide important habitats and biodiversity, and support livelihoods for local communities.

 Our Responsible Pulp and Paper Sourcing Approach